lobre/nix-home/docs/home-manager.md

 ## Prepare and apply the configurations

-Once installed, home-manager will have created the initial configuration under `~/.config/nixpkgs/home.nix`.
-Go edit this file to include our user configurations.
-The file will look like something like this.
+We need to create an initial configuration file `home.nix` that will serve as the entrypoint to home-manager.
+We can start from `home.skel.nix`.

 ```
-{ config, pkgs, ... }:

-{
-  # Let Home Manager install and manage itself.
-  programs.home-manager.enable = true;

-  imports = [
-    /home/lobre/Lab/nix-home/home/config.nix
-    /home/lobre/Lab/nix-home/home/term.nix
-    /home/lobre/Lab/nix-home/home/gui.nix
-  ];

-  home.stateVersion = "20.03";
-}
+cp home.skel.nix home.nix
 ```

+Then, you can start to edit this file, uncomment and fill in the missing configurations.

 You can finally apply the configuration.
+For that, use the following script that will tell home-manager where to find our configuration file.

 ```
-home-manager switch -b back
+./nix-switch home
 ```

 At the end of the process, reboot the machine.

-If you want to add custom wallpapers, download them into `~/Pictures/Wallpapers`.